Eamon Dunphy: Early life

+Football playing career

 Club career

 A promising footballer, he left Dublin while still a teenager to join Manchester United as an apprentice.
 Dunphy did not break into the first team at United, and subsequently left to play for York City, Millwall, Charlton Athletic, Reading and Shamrock Rovers.
 It was at Millwall that Dunphy made the most impact; he was considered an intelligent and skilful player in the side's midfield.

 Dunphy was a member of "The Class of '71", the Millwall side that failed by just one point to gain promotion to the Football League First Division.

 He accompanied Johnny Giles back to Ireland to join Shamrock Rovers in 1977.
 Giles wanted to make the club Ireland's first full-time professional club, and hoped to make Rovers into a force in European football by developing talented young players at home who would otherwise go to clubs in England.
 Dunphy was originally intended to be in charge of youth development.
 However, despite an FAI Cup winners medal in 1978 (his only medal in senior football) and two appearances in the UEFA Cup Winners' Cup, Dunphy became disillusioned with the Irish game and dropped out of football altogether to concentrate on a career in journalism.